helenaszwang/Application1_Student/README.md

 # Application Student

 An application that stores personal information of students and match it with one's own information.
 Can store up to 10 students.
+#### Jan 16, 2022